-Inspired by his first project, Sahan progressed to the Enhanced Scholarship, where he is now testing the feasibility and acceptability of snus among women living in rural areas in Malawi who use smokeless tobacco.
+Inspired by the impact of his first project, Sahan, who studied for a Bachelor of Arts in Communication at the University of Malawi, progressed to the Enhanced Scholarship, where he is now testing the feasibility and acceptability of snus among women living in rural areas in Malawi who use smokeless tobacco.
 Snus is a widely used oral SNP in Scandinavia.
 Its popularity in Sweden is associated with that country having the lowest rate of smoking related mortality in Europe and half the average EU rate for smoking-related diseases.
 Sahan’s new project hopes to establish snus’s potential as an alternative to the more harmful smokeless tobacco products and he continues to be motivated by the impact he can have on Malawi’s smokers.

 “Receiving these Scholarships has been life-changing for me.
 Not only have I been able to interact with people from a wide range of different backgrounds during my projects, I’ve also experienced first-hand how this work in tobacco harm reduction can make a huge positive difference to people’s lives.”